Thermal SU(2) lattice gauge theory for intertwined orders and hole pockets in the cuprates: Introduction

+We study a SU(2) lattice gauge theory realization of the FL* phase~\cite{Christos23,Christos24,Luo24,BCS24,ZhangVortex24}.
+While the effective action of the theory can be formulated entirely by symmetry arguments, a microscopic realization is provided by the Ancilla Layer Model (ALM) \cite{ZhangSachdev_ancilla}---see Refs.~\cite{Boulder25,ICTP25} for reviews.
+We employ a Monte Carlo algorithm to account for the strong thermal fluctuations of a SU(2) link gauge field $U$ and a charge $e$, SU(2) fundamental Higgs boson $B$ \cite{Fradkin88,LeeWen96}.
+When coupled to quantum electrons and spinons, such thermal fluctuations transform the FL* hole pockets into Fermi arcs for the photoemission spectrum.
+We note that the conversion of the hole pockets into arcs is primarily a thermal effect---in the FL* state at $T=0$, a non-zero quasiparticle residue is present around the hole pocket even in the presence of quantum fluctuations of $B$ \cite{ZhangSachdev_ancilla,Mascot22}.

+Our work is more general than the Born-Oppenheimer methodology used in the phase fluctuation theory, as we incorporate thermal fluctuations of not only the $d$-wave superconducting order parameter, but also the additional charge order---the superconducting and charge orders are interwtined as SU(2) gauge-invariant composites of the fractionalized $B$ fields.
+Furthermore, our studies suggest that quantum oscillations of the hole pockets of area $p/8$ could be observable in quantum oscillation experiments.
+One needs to perform experiments in clean samples at high fields and low temperatures in a regime of larger doping where the Hall coefficient remains positive and there is no field-induced charge density wave order.

-In this work, we present an evidence for a Kosterlitz-Thouless transition to a $d$-wave superconductor, characterized by $h/(2e)$ vortices, in our thermal SU(2) lattice gauge theory of $B$ and $U$ fields.
-Although a $B$ boson carries charge $+e$, confinement leads to the formation of charge $+2e$ gauge-neutral pairs.
+Apart from these key findings, the other important highlight of our work is demonstrating clear evidence for $h/(2e)$ vortices characterizing the Kosterlitz-Thouless (KT) transition to a $d$-wave superconductor.
+Although the $B$ boson carries charge $+e$, confinement leads to the formation of charge $+2e$ gauge-neutral pairs.
 Remarkably, each vortex core hosts a charge order pattern resembling STM observations by Hoffman {\it et al.} \cite{Hoffman02}.